marsrobertson/one-life-true-self/readme.md

 The [Google Doc](https://docs.google.com/document/d/1axqQAOVhtR8fFV63W1J5BNC4uTxJYEwt0i9GZPDNxOo/edit?usp=sharing) contains the current results of my work.

 ### Vote against

 Nothing personal.

-Do what is in your own best interest.
+Do what is in your best interest as a token holder.

 I'll probably reduce my stack of PNK to `0.5m` and let the other guys do the work.

 Surely I'll reduce my activity on the Telegram, Forum, Slack and other channels to reclaim my time and focus on other money making activities.

-I will vote to hire me with my own stack
+I will vote to hire me with my own stack because I know it's in my own best interest as a person, as well as the PNK holder.

 ### Applicable law

-I'm originally from Poland
+I'm originally from Europe.

 I have established my first limited company in the UK in 2011